 Equal opportunities for all—be fair

 School strategies to encourage good behaviour:

-- An award assembly is held each week when teachers in each Key Stage can nominate children for a Head
+● An award assembly is held each week when teachers in each Key Stage can nominate children for a Head teacher’s award.

 School strategies to deal with inappropriate behaviour include:

-- Movement to another member of Staff.
-Sent to the appropriate member of the Senior Management
+● Movement to another member of Staff.
+Sent to the appropriate member of the Senior Management Team

 – EYFS and Key Stage 1 Miss F Stewart Deputy Headteacher

-- Key Stage 2 Mrs Jane Armstrong Assistant Headteacher & SENDCO
+– Key Stage 2 Mrs J Armstrong Assistant Headteacher

-- School Code of Practice to deal with persistent inappropriate behaviour.
+● School Positive Behaviour Plan to deal with persistent inappropriate behaviour.

 School Strategy to deal with incidents of extreme behaviour include: